cning112/fastflight/docs/TECHNICAL_DETAILS.md

-from fastflight.flight_client import FlightClientManager

 # Technical Details

 This document provides in-depth technical explanations of the key components and architecture of the **FastFlight** project.
-The focus is on how the system uses **Apache Arrow Flight** for high-performance data transfer and the modular architecture for handling various data sources.
+It focuses on how the system uses **Apache Arrow Flight** for high-performance data transfer and its modular design for integrating various data sources.

 ---